Table of Contents

-Here we come Jordan, after first article from the series about Kazakhstan, I want to introduce you to ‘Things You didn’t Know about Jordan’.
+Here we come with Jordan interesting facts after the first article from the series about Kazakhstan the time has come to introduce you to 10 things about Jordan you didn’t know.

-And actually interaction with locals and observation of their daily life allowed me to learn all those facts, so here we come.
+And actually interaction with locals and observation of their daily life allowed me to learn all those Jordan fun facts, so here we come.

 1. Welcome Country